Cikle/finscan/README.md

 ### Manual Updates

-To manually update FinScan to the latest version:
+To manually update FinScan to the latest version (use this):

 1. **Get the Latest Code**
    - Pull the latest code from the repository or download the newest release